SE4Geoinformatics/Group1_Project/iUrban/readme.md

-ⅠThe project use the Bootstrap v5.0.0 plugins(https://getbootstrap.com/) to build the View of pages.
+Ⅰ The project use the Bootstrap v5.0.0 plugins(https://getbootstrap.com/) to build the View of pages.

-ⅡThe project use the postgresql as the database:
+Ⅱ The project use the postgresql as the database:

 1: create a database in your postgresql: iUrbanDB
 2: edit the configuration file: database.ini or dbConfig.txt
 3: run the database.py to create db tables into your database

-ⅢThe project structure:
+Ⅲ The project structure:

 |--iUrban
     |--static